 Performance Test Workload refers to the distribution of load across the identified scenario.
-Performance tester prepares a workload to simulate the real-world situation in the performance test environment.
-In performance testing cycle, different workloads are created to study the behaviour of the system under various loads and conditions.
+The performance tester prepares a workload to simulate the real-world situation in the performance test environment.
+In the performance testing cycle, different workloads are created to study the behaviour of the system under various loads and conditions.
 Sometimes the workload is also known as a scenario.

 What is Workload Modelling?

 The process of creating a performance testing scenario with the help of non-functional requirements and performance test scripts is known as Performance Test Scenario creation or Workload Modelling.